ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/storage.md

 Quota Responsibility | Lab

 ## Non-Persistent Space

+Frequently, there is a need for faster temporary storage.
+For example activities like the following would fall under this category:
+    1. Output a significant amount of intermediate data during a job
+    2. Access a dataset from a faster medium than bigdata or the home directories
+    3. Write out lock files

-Frequently, there is a need to do things like, output a significant amount of intermediate data during a job, access a dataset from a faster medium than bigdata or the home directories or write out lock files.
-These types of things are well suited to the use of non-persistent spaces.
-Below are the filesystems available on the HPC cluster.
+These types of activities are well suited to the use of fast non-persistent spaces.
+Below are the filesystems available on the HPC cluster that would best suited for these actions.

 __Temporary Space__
 This is a standard space available on all Linux systems.
 Please be aware that it is limited to the amount of free disk space on the node you are running on.